 Calgary Flames, NHL

 Kevin Neeld spent the last 7 years as the President, Director of Performance, and Manual Therapist at Endeavor Sports Performance, in Pitman, NJ, and the last 3 years as the Strength and Conditioning Coach and Manual Therapist of the Philadelphia Flyers Junior Team.
-He is currently in his 5th year as a Strength and Conditioning Coach with the U.S. Women’s National Hockey Team.
+He is currently in his 5th year as a Strength and Conditioning Coach with USA Hockey’s Women’s National Team.
 He is a Certified Strength and Conditioning Specialist (CSCS) and Licensed Massage Therapist (LMT) holding a Master’s degree in Kinesiology & Exercise Neuroscience (University of Massachusetts Amherst), a Bachelor’s degree in Health Behavior Science & Fitness Management, and a minor in Strength and Conditioning (University of Delaware).
 He’s currently enrolled in a DSc program in Human and Sport Performance through Rocky Mountain University.
 In 2013, Kevin became one of only 9 professionals worldwide to earn the Postural Restoration Trained (PRT) credential from the Postural Restoration Institute.

 Kevin has an unwavering passion for helping hockey players fulfill their potential.
 He recognizes the huge impact that quality instruction, coaching, and training can have on a player’s career.
 In order to help hockey players of all ages and levels succeed, Kevin has developed a number of high quality resources, which you can learn more about here: Products